 Working on the model organism Drosophila melanogaster, he found that the genes are arranged in a linear manner on a chromosome.

 He also observed that the distance between any two genes is fixed if the genes are located on one particular chromosome and the length of the chromosome is the same in all organisms of that species.

-Furthermore, he realised that the location of genes on a chromosome could be determined by calculating the frequency of crossing over.
+Furthermore, he realized that the location of genes on a chromosome could be determined by calculating the frequency of crossing over.